Under fire, Senate Republicans rally around McConnell on tax reform

 “I feel very confident about getting tax reform done and I think the inability to get health care over the line is probably giving us a greater impetus,” Sen. Shelley Moore Capito, R-W.Va., said.

 Republicans are acutely aware of the political stakes of not passing tax reform.
-An internal memo from the McConnell-backed super PAC, Senate Leadership Fund, alarmingly noted that Congressional Republicans have replaced President Barack Obama as the “boogeyman” for rank-and-file Republican voters.
+An internal memo from the McConnell-backed super PAC, Senate Leadership Fund, alarmingly noted that congressional Republicans have replaced President Barack Obama as the bogeyman for rank-and-file Republican voters.

 “In Alabama, Strange’s litigation against Obama’s executive actions would have been political gold a year ago,” the memo said.
 “But with Obama out of the picture, our polling found the issues to be a middling vote-getter.
 Now the answer to what is wrong in Washington is the Republican Congress.”